Creams-Quad/bounty-back/README.md

 ```

 - `GET`
-  - description: return a comment from comments table on an given id
+  - Description: return a comment from comments table on an given id
-  - status code:(200)
+  - Status code:(200)
-  - description: return data from database
+  - Auth:
+    - Auth0 JWT
+    - 'read' permissions
-  - no JSON input
+  - No JSON input
   - Example output

 ```JSON